 Typing VIEW and then pressing <ENTER> will list the present settings of the DVST.

-To exit the SETUP mode type QUIT then <ENTER>.
+To exit the SETUP mode type QUIT then <ENTER>, or press the SETUP key on the front panel keyboard.
 The DVST will then return to normal operation.

 5.2 Set up via keyboard